 What is Gender Reassignment?

 In most cases we grow up feeling a sense of comfort or acceptance with our gender but this is not true for all people.
 Around 1 in 11,500 people will find that as they grow up, they feel less comfortable with the gender prescribed to them at birth, and will instead, find greater comfort and connection to another gender.
 They may then express the need to live in this different and more appropriate gender.
 In Scotland, those of us experiencing this are referred to as ‘transgender’ or ‘trans’ people.
-‘Trans’ is an umbrella term to describe people whose gender is not the same as, or does not sit comfortably with, the sex they were assigned at birth.
+‘Trans’ is an umbrella term to describe people whose gender is not the same as, or does not sit comfortably with, their birth.

 In the Equality Act it is known as gender reassignment*.
 All transsexual people share the common characteristic of gender reassignment.